Inklingo

 VerbA1General

-Use this when describing the ongoing action of a team, player, or entity currently experiencing a loss in a game, competition, or battle.
+Use this word when describing the ongoing action of a team or individual currently in the process of losing a game, match, or competition.

 A blue bunny sitting sadly on a racetrack after giving up, while a red turtle celebrates winning the race in the background.